An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Method for Assembling Numerical Schemes

 A $k$-th order Partial Differential Equation of the form is called: \begin{enumerate} \item linear, if it has the form

 for given functions $a_\alpha (\lvert \alpha \rvert \leq k), f$.
 The PDE is homogeneous if $f \equiv 0$. \item semilinear, if it has the form

 \item quasilinear, if it has the form

-\item The PDE is fully nonlinear, if it depends nonlinearly upon the highest order derivatives. \end{enumerate} While linearity does not pose much of a problem for elliptic or parabolic equations, it plays an important role of whether a discretisation is stable for hyperbolic equations.
+\item The PDE is fully nonlinear if it depends nonlinearly upon the highest-order derivatives. \end{enumerate} While linearity does not pose much of a problem for elliptic or parabolic equations, it plays an important role in whether a discretization is stable for hyperbolic equations.
 The theory of nonlinear flux limiters is in general well researched for DG methods and largely profits from extensive developments that originally stem from the FVM.
-However, accurate computation and implementation remains to be a hurdle in practise.
-There have thus been several approaches to circumvent this issue, for example, by switching to a FV scheme in regions where there might be problems regarding stability of the solution \cite{maltsevHybridDiscontinuousGalerkinfinite2023,sonntagShockCapturingDiscontinuous2014}.
+However, accurate computation and implementation remain to be a hurdle in practice.
+There have thus been several approaches to circumvent this issue, for example, by switching to an FV scheme in regions where there might be problems regarding the stability of the solution \cite{maltsevHybridDiscontinuousGalerkinfinite2023,sonntagShockCapturingDiscontinuous2014}.

 As the overarching goal of this method is to provide straightforward guidance for end users, we will omit such approaches that must in most cases be implemented in a custom and rather particular fashion in favor of simplicity.